-If you’re in your mid to late-twenties and are looking strictly for preventative aging benefits, I recommend using an over-the-counter retinol.
+If you’re in your mid to late twenties and are strictly looking for preventative aging benefits, I recommend using non-prescription retinol, like the Advanced Resurfacing Serum.
 Learn more about how to know whether you should be using a prescription retinoid or non-prescription retinol in my beginner’s guide to retinol and retinoids.

-Why Should You Rethink Your Routine When Using a Prescription Retinoid?
+Why Should You Adjust Your Skincare Routine When Using a Prescription Retinoid?

 So why does starting a prescription retinoid mean you need to reconsider the rest of your skincare routine?

-When incorporating a prescription retinoid into your routine, I believe it’s best to be used at night after you’ve cleansed and toned your skin.
+When incorporating a prescription retinoid into your routine, I believe it’s best to use it at night after cleansing and toning.
 How often you use your retinoid will depend on your skin type and specific needs.
 This is definitely something you should discuss with your prescribing doctor.
 With that said, most doctors will want you to work your way up to consistently using your prescription at least three nights a week (I personally never think people should use it more than five nights a week.
-Your skin requires a variety of active ingredients to keep it well-rounded, not just one focus).
+Your skin requires a variety of active ingredients, not just one).

-The main lesson when it comes to selecting a cleanser?
 Use something gentle.
-You never want to use a cleanser that strips the skin of hydration, but this becomes extra important when your routine includes a prescription retinoid.
+You never want to use a cleanser that strips the skin of hydration, but this is even more important when your routine includes a prescription retinoid.
 Look for a cleanser that doesn’t contain any of these:

 - Sulfates (these are used in foaming products to create a lather and will dry out the skin)